oldnapalm/zoffline-helper/README.md

 # zoffline-helper

-Scripts to configure Zwift client (for Windows 10) to use zoffline server, connect to Strava and download Zwift profile.
+Scripts to configure Zwift client (for Windows) to use zoffline server, connect to Strava and download Zwift profile.

 ## To install zwift-offline: